Confused By Your College Financial Aid Letter? You're Not Alone

 2. More than a third of the schools didn't include how much it would cost to attend — only how much the student was awarded.
 "The first thing you're trying to figure out is, 'What the heck is this gonna cost me?'," Fishman says.
 "You're looking around for this number and there's nothing."

 3. Seventy percent of offers put all the aid together, so it felt like one big gift — like McKenna Hensley found in her letters.
 That aid included money from loans, even though students would have to pay that money back.
-Some schools lumped in things like work study, which pays students as they work throughout the semester and doesn't help cover tuition when the bill is due at the beginning of the year.
+Some schools lumped in things like work-study, which pays students as they work throughout the semester and doesn't help cover tuition when the bill is due at the beginning of the year.

 Nonprofits, school districts and guidance counselors help students, especially low-income students, navigate their letters.
 McKenna Hensley worked with a virtual advisor from the nonprofit College Advising Corps.
 That advisor shared a Google spreadsheet with formulas to help her compare each school.
 Hensley just had to scan the letters for things like total scholarships, grants, tuition and living expenses, then plug those numbers into the document.
 The tool performed calculations so Hensley could easily see which schools she'd still need money for.